 After selecting and activating a theme, the next step is to select the Customize option on the Appearance menu.
 This loads the Customize tool, which gives you a live view as you customize your site.

 I won’t bore you with the step by step details of each option, as some themes contain customization options specific to that theme.
-But please be sure to go through each and every option that is listed here.
+But please be sure to go through every option listed here.
 All of them are important to the look and feel of your site.
 With each change you make, you can see the effect immediately in the customize tool.
-However, the changes will not be implemented until you save them.
+However, the changes are not implemented until you save them.

 The most common items that you will definitely want to edit are the Site Identity, Colors and Backgrounds, Fonts, and Headers.
 These are the items that really set up the branding for your site.